mirzahikmatyar/wp_advance_class/.github/ISSUE_TEMPLATE/niagaweb-client-project.md

   - *Services*
   - *Contact Us*
 * Add-On Services : *add-on will be used for website*
+#### Notes
+- If client use multilanguage add-on, please inform origin language and destination language that will use on website

 ## Additional Information
 * Additional Notes : *If client has any special requests, please described detail request here*